 A Justified Trope since Jiang knew virtually everyone wanted Uncle Po dead and having video evidence would be a good bargaining chip.

-Knight Templar/Well-Intentioned Extremist: His only concern is bringing down the Sun On Yee, even if it means planting evidence and letting his undercovers flagrantly violate procedure to do so.
-He also tries to paint his reasoning as well-intentioned.
-Luckily, Wei had enough of his bullshit & sent his ass to jail, which is rightfully a death sentence considering how many people that want him dead are in there.
+Knight Templar: His only concern is bringing down the Sun On Yee, even if it means planting evidence and letting his undercovers flagrantly violate procedure to do so.
+He later turned out to be a dishonest person who's only serving his own needs.
+Luckily, Wei had enough of his manipulative lies and sent his ass to jail, which is rightfully a death sentence considering how many people that want him dead are in there.

 His IA investigation file specifically mentions that he's not getting bribes for his cooperation with the Triads - apparently it really is about serving "the greater good" as far as he's concerned.

 Not So Different: Gets called out on having risen to the top by similar means from Uncle Po — after which Pendrew poisons his IV line.

 Says this to Wei earlier in the story.

 Wei Shen's handler during his undercover into the Sun On Yee, Raymond Mak warns Wei not to underestimate the triad, in spite of the differences between his experience with the American gangs back in San Francisco.
 Over time, Raymond begins to question Wei's mission, fearing he will turn it into nothing more than a personal vendetta against the Sun On Yee.
 Despite the relay of information from Wei, Raymond continues his duty as a handler, while Pendrew assures him that Wei is perfectly capable of completing his tasks.

 Reasonable Authority Figure: Frequently calls Wei out but his objections are fairly reasonable since they're supported by in-game logic.

 Verbal Tic: Has a habit of ending sentences with 'alright?'